acquia/blt/readme/creating-new-project.md

 *Please do not clone BLT or BLT Project as a means of using them.
 Just follow the directions below.*

-1. Create a new project with the commands below.
+1. Run the commands below.
 It will create the necessary directories and download all dependencies. **Do not run these commands inside of an existing git repository**.
 Replace `MY_PROJECT` in the commands below with the desired name of your new project directory.

         composer clear-cache
         export COMPOSER_PROCESS_TIMEOUT=2000